-At Abuja Dialogue, Shettima Canvasses New Framework For Youth Leadership Development
+At Abuja Dialogue, Shettima Canvasses New Framework for Youth Leadership Development

 Deji Elumoye in Abuja

-Vice-President Kashim Shettima on Monday canvassed a deliberate and forward-looking framework for youth leadership development, noting that it is the backbone of sustainable progress.
+Vice President Kashim Shettima on Monday canvassed a deliberate and forward-looking framework for youth leadership development, saying it is the backbone of sustainable progress.

 According to him, “We are one of the youngest nations on earth.
 That fact should not be treated as a line for conferences or a statistic for brochures.
 It is a national condition with profound consequences.”